jkaninda/goma-gateway/docs/middlewares/http-caching.md

 - **`cachePrivateResponses`** (`boolean`, default=`false`):
   Allows responses to requests that carried credentials to be cached, keyed per caller.
 See [What is not cached](#what-is-not-cached) before enabling it.

+- **`ignoreVary`** (`array of strings`):
+  Response `Vary` fields to disregard.
+Use it for a backend that advertises a `Vary` its bodies do not actually honour: the field is then left out of the cache key, so every caller shares one entry instead of each getting their own.

 ---

 ## What is not cached